samuelMG1/PROJECT-F4-Savor-Space-restaurant-Recommendation-system-/README.md

 # Usage
 The project is structured into several key components, including scripts and Jupyter notebooks that facilitate both automated execution and interactive exploration.

-Data Preprocessing: This phase involves cleaning and preparing the data for modeling.
+1. Data Preprocessing: This phase involves cleaning and preparing the data for modeling.
 Tasks include removing duplicates, handling missing values, tokenizing text, and vectorizing it using various techniques.

-Model Training: The project supports different modeling approaches, including traditional models such as logistic regression and advanced models like transformer-based architectures.
+2. Model Training: The project supports different modeling approaches, including traditional models such as logistic regression and advanced models like transformer-based architectures.
 Users can specify the type of model to be trained and the number of epochs for training.

-Model Evaluation: After training, models can be evaluated using another script that loads the trained model and applies it to a test set.
+3. Model Evaluation: After training, models can be evaluated using another script that loads the trained model and applies it to a test set.
 Various metrics, such as accuracy and F1-score, are generated to assess model performance.

-Modeling Approach
+# Modeling Approach
 This project employs both traditional machine learning techniques and state-of-the-art NLP models.
 Initial baseline models, such as logistic regression and random forest, help establish a benchmark.
 These rely on basic text preprocessing techniques and representations.
 For more sophisticated analysis, advanced deep learning models like Recurrent Neural Networks (RNNs), Convolutional Neural Networks (CNNs), and transformer models (such as BERT) are implemented.
 These models utilize advanced text embeddings to capture the nuances of language found within the reviews.
 The project explores several methodologies, including:

-Text preprocessing techniques such as tokenization and stop-word removal.
+a) Text preprocessing techniques such as tokenization and stop-word removal.

-Vectorization methods, including TF-IDF and deep embeddings like BERT.
+b) Vectorization methods, including TF-IDF and deep embeddings like BERT.

-A comparative approach that assesses the effectiveness of various models against one another.
+c) A comparative approach that assesses the effectiveness of various models against one another.

-Results
+# Results
 The project evaluates models using various performance metrics.
 For classification tasks, accuracy, precision, recall, and F1-scores are the primary measures of interest.
 Each model's performance is carefully analyzed, highlighting strengths and weaknesses through detailed results presented in tables and graphs.
 Preliminary findings indicate that while traditional models perform adequately, advanced models such as BERT significantly outperform them, showcasing the power of deep learning in sentiment analysis and rating prediction.

-# Directory Structure
-The project directory is organized for clarity and ease of navigation, separating raw data, scripts, models, and results.
-This organization allows users to find what they need quickly:

-bash
-Copy code
-.
-├── data
-│   ├── raw              # Raw data files
-│   ├── processed        # Cleaned and processed data files
-├── notebooks            # Jupyter notebooks for exploration ├── src
-│   ├── preprocess_data.py # Data preprocessing script
-│   ├── train_model.py     # Model training script
-│   ├── evaluate_model.py  # Model evaluation script
-├── models               # Trained model files
-├── requirements.txt     # Python dependencies
-├── README.md            # Project documentation
-└── setup_database.py    # Script to set up the SQLite database
 # Conclusion
 This NLP project provides a comprehensive exploration of machine learning models applied to restaurant reviews.
 By leveraging both traditional and modern techniques, the project aims to deliver accurate predictions and valuable insights from the text data.
 Future enhancements could involve fine-tuning models, experimenting with different embeddings, or expanding the dataset to encompass a broader range of textual information.